 The announcement comes a week after Ghana lifted movement restrictions related to COVID-19 and opened all its borders.

-The Minister of Tourism Ibrahim Mohammed Awal said the goal for 2022 would be to welcome 900,000 international visitors all regions combined, create 150,000 jobs and bring 2.3 billion dollars to Ghana’s economy.
+The Minister of Tourism Ibrahim Mohammed Awal said the goal for 2022 would be to welcome 900,000 international visitors from all regions combined, create 150,000 jobs and bring 2.3 billion dollars to Ghana’s economy.